Find out about the VAT liability of insurance transactions and insurance related services.

 11.2 Treatment of arrangement fees and commission

 If you’re receiving a fee or commission for supplying insurance related services with other services or goods, or both, the VAT treatment of the related services will depend upon a number of factors.
-Even where your services meet the criteria for exemption laid out in section 8 and section 9 it won’t automatically follow that any fee or commission you receive will be exempt.
+Even where your services meet the criteria for exemption laid out in section 8 and section 9 it will not automatically follow that any fee or commission you receive will be exempt.

 Detailed guidance on how to determine whether something is an independent supply or part of a composite supply and how to arrive at the appropriate VAT treatment can be found in paragraph 4.2.